LuminousMirage/gold-diamond/README.md

-# rainbow-poem
+# gold-diamond
-A Testing repo
+A journey of finding diamond